MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 - Next Steps: Broaden sources to differentiate from seed paper; log all references in Zotero; complete ethics submission.

 **Reflection (2025-10-06)**
 The big achievement this week was structuring the dissertation foundation: outline expansion, ethics prep, and establishing tooling for collaboration (OneDrive/Teams).
 This mattered because I was building a “research workflow” rather than just a code repo.
-The main challenge—over-reliance on a seed paper—was important to recognise early, because it’s a common failure mode: a project becomes a rephrasing of one reference rather than an independent evaluation.
+The main challenge—over-reliance on a seed paper—was important to recognise early.
 The supervisor’s suggestion of Zotero was also a turning point: it made citation discipline realistic, which is crucial later when justifying design decisions (not just describing them).
 In hindsight, this week is where the project began transitioning from reading to accountable deliverables.

 ## 2025-10-13
 - Activities: Submitted final ethics application; added ~500 words linking literature to implementation; adjusted tone per lecture review.